tapyu/c-and-cpp-lessons/README.md

     - *Proprietary Libraries*: Owned and licensed by a specific organization or company.

 - *What is the header file?*
-When using a library, whether static or shared, it is common practice to provide a corresponding header file (`.h`) that contains the necessary declarations for the library's functions, classes, structures, and other entities.
+Header files are human-readable files that serve to communicate the interface of the library to users, enabling them to properly use and interact with the library's features.
+When using a library, whether static or shared, it is common practice to provide a corresponding header file that contains the necessary declarations for the library's functions, classes, structures, and other entities.
 This allows users of the library to include the header file in their own code and access the functionality provided by the library.
 In `C++`, the `#include` directive is used to include header files.
+Directives are commands or instructions that are processed by the preprocessor before the actual compilation of the code.
+Directives are typically preceded by the `#` symbol.
 Header files typically contain function declarations, class definitions, constants, and other declarations that are needed for the compilation and usage of functions and types defined in the external source file (`.cpp` file).
+- User-Defined Header Files:
+    - These files are typically given a `.h` extension, and sometimes a `.hpp` extension in `C++` to indicate that they are header files.
+    - When including user-defined header files, the `#include` directive is typically used with double quotes, such as `#include "myheader.h"`.
+    - User-defined header files contain declarations and definitions specific to your project or library and are often organized within your project's directory structure.
-It is a common convention to give them the same base name (e.g., `mylib.h` and `mylib.cpp`) for clarity and organization, but it is not a strict requirement.
-Header files serve as a way to communicate the interface of the library to users, enabling them to properly use and interact with the library's features.
+    - It is a common convention to give them the same base name (e.g., `mylib.h` and `mylib.cpp`) for clarity and organization, but it is not a strict requirement.
+- `C++` Standard Library Header Files:
+    - `C++` Standard Library header files often do not have a `.h` extension, and they are included using angle brackets, like `#include <iostream>`.
+    - The omission of the `.h` extension is a convention within the `C++` Standard Library to distinguish these headers from traditional `C` headers, which often use the `.h` extension.
+    - These headers provide standardized interfaces to `C++` language features and standard library components.
+It is important to note that while these conventions are common, they are not strict rules enforced by the language itself.
+The presence or absence of the extension doesn't affect how the compiler or preprocessor treats the file.
+The choice of file extension and inclusion method is ultimately defined by the project's convention.

 - *What is the difference between a shared and a static library?*
 Shared Libraries (Dynamic Link Libraries on Windows, Shared Objects on Linux, and Dylibs on macOS) and Static Libraries serve different purposes in software development and are linked with programs in different ways.
 The main difference between using a shared library and a static library lies in how the library is linked to your program at runtime.
 When you link against a static library, the library code is physically copied into your executable file during the linking process.
 This means that your program becomes self-contained and can be run independently without relying on the presence of the static library at runtime.
 The library code becomes part of your program's binary.